WordPoints/dependencies/rfc/psr-1.md

 ## Library Types

-- `wordpress` - Libraries implementing the plugin API.
-WordPress core would be one, and any fork would also be of this type.
+- `wordpress` - Libraries implementing the WordPress API.
+WordPress core would be one, and any compatible fork would also be of this type.
 - `plugins` - Libraries that are installed as WordPress plugins.
 - `themes` - Libraries that are installed as WordPress themes.
+- `wordpoints` - Libraries implementing the WordPoints API.
+WordPoints core would be one, and any compatible fork would also be of this type.
 - `wordpoints-extensions` - Libraries that are installed as WordPoints extensions.
 - `wordpoints-components` - Libraries that are installed as WordPoints components.